 Often cause for CANCEL_STATE_IN_COMPLETED_IRP error can be installed software, and if you installed any software before this error started appearing, you might want to remove it.

 Users reported that Firefox can cause this error if you’re using 3D Vision, so you might want to try uninstalling Firefox and using a different browser.

 So you might have to uninstall any applications that you installed or updated in the last few days or weeks in order to fix this problem.

-Solution 5 – Check for hardware errors
+10. Check for hardware errors

 Users reported that this error can be caused by a faulty USB device, so be sure to unplug all USB devices except for your keyboard and mouse.

 Lastly, make sure to check your memory.
-RAM is often the cause for many BSoD errors, so make sure that you check it out.
+RAM is often the cause of many BSoD errors, so make sure that you check it out.
 To check your RAM, you need to do the following:

 - Download MemTest86+.